RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Servers usually return data requests in some sort of display format, not plain text or ASCII, so option C is incorrect.
 HTML responses would simply be an entire web page, not specific data, so option D is incorrect.

-### Question # 8 - Which of the following is an informal industry term for moving applications from a traditional environment into the cloud?
+### [important knowledge] Question # 8 - Which of the following is an informal industry term for moving applications from a traditional environment into the cloud?
 A. Instantiation.
 B. Porting.
 C. Grandslamming.